DanielPower/zustand-opine/README.md

 **Not ready for use yet.
 API still very much in _flux_**

 Goals for 1.0.0
-- [ ] Structured store, with each slice being split up into `initialState`, `actions`, `derived`, etc.
+- [x] Structured store, with each slice being split up into `initialState`, `actions`, `selectors`
-- [ ] Redux Devtools support with automatic action names
+- [x] Redux Devtools support with automatic action names
-- [ ] Derived state, with optional dependency / query hadnling so complex state doesn't get computed every update
 - [ ] Fully typed, such that autocomplete it available on all state, actions, etc.
-- [ ] Use Immer to simplify nested mutations
+- [x] Use Immer to simplify nested mutations
 - [ ] Fully tested with several example use-cases
 - [ ] Testing, linting, formatting enforced by CI